sap-tutorials/Tutorials/tutorials/cap-extend-sfsf-data-model/cap-extend-sfsf-data-model.md

 5. Projects and activities have one status each (i.e. not started, in progress, overdue, completed etc.);
 6. And last, but not least, whenever a team member is assigned to a project, a special assignment is registered to the employee's background to signal that such employee has participated in the project, acting in a specific role, as part of the employee's professional experience.

-Now, having that model in mind, let's make its definition into the CAP project.
+Now, having that model in mind, you can make its definition into the CAP project.

 [DONE]
 [ACCORDION-END]